Cruising Past Seventy: The Inner Journeys: Every Traveler Heavily Depends on Great Transportation Infrastructure

 Tier Three: Lithuania, Slovenia, Ireland, Hungary, Latvia, Slovakia, Poland, Portugal, Romania, and Bulgaria.

-We have used all seven of the Tier One systems, six of the eight Tier Two, and three of the ten Tier Three.
-We especially loved our train travels through Llubijana and Bled in Slovenia, Vienna, Salzburg, and Innsbruck in Austria, Munich, Oberstaufen, and Uberlinger in Germany, St. Gallen in Switzerland, Vaduz in Lichtenstein, Paris in France, and Brussels in Belgium.
-We covered all of these destinations in four weeks and a half, thanks to the efficient railway system in Europe.
+We have used all seven in the Tier One systems, six of the eight Tier Two, and three of the ten Tier Three.
+We especially loved our train travels through Llubijana and Bled in Slovenia, Vienna, Salzburg, and Innsbruck in Austria, Munich and Oberstaufen in Germany, St. Gallen in Switzerland, Vaduz in Lichtenstein, Paris in France, and Brussels in Belgium.
+We covered all of that in four weeks and a half.

-We tried economy and first-class trains and those that took us to small towns and big cities.
-They had seamless connections with buses, taxis, and Ubers.
+We have tried economy and first-class trains, taking us to small towns and big cities.
+The rail network is seamlessly interconnected to buses, taxis, and Ubers.
 Not a single train ride was late or canceled.
-And we experienced no mishaps.
-The stations were sometimes airport-like in the big cities and in the small ones, there were quaint villages and little shops built around them as walking malls.
+The stations were sometimes airport-like in the big cities.
+In the small towns, quaint little shops are built around them as walking malls.
 I love train travel in Europe.

-Bill loves it more.
-He didn't have to worry about driving and enjoyed with me the scenic views of country and city life that unfolded before us: the dwarf apple trees, the tiny garden sheds, etc. The wide windows sometimes can even be opened for a better camera shot.
-We always tried the bars and dining cars.
-I even found a great comfort food for my upset tummy at a train ride between Innsbruck and Vienna.
-Thus, we have decided that we'll no longer use rental cars on the narrow roads of Europe.
+Bill did, too, because he did not have to worry about driving and enjoyed the scenic views of country and city life that unfolded before us: dwarf apple trees, tiny garden sheds, rolling hillsides, etc. Sometimes, the wide windows can even be opened for a better camera shot.
+We enjoyed the bars and dining cars, too.
+I even found comfort food for my upset tummy on a train ride between Innsbruck and Vienna.
+Trains were certainly better than driving rental cars on the other lane and on narrow roads of the UK.

 FOR MOBILES, click "View Web Version" at the end of the post past comments and share buttons will appear.